-The SCM we use to test the parameterisation parameterization is described in van Hooijdonk et al. (2017) and Holdsworth and Monahan (2019).
-The governing equations of the SCM are presented in detail in Appendix B. In this study we consider the upper boundary of the model, at which we impose the boundary condition that the flow is geostrophic with a speed of 6 m s-1, to be fixed at 5000 m.
-The lower boundary of the model domain is determined by the momentum roughness length which is set at $z_0 = 0.001$ m over a dry sand surface with density $\rho_s = 1600$ kg m-3, specific heat capacity $c_s = 800$ J kg-1 K-1 and thermal conductivity $\lambda_s = 0.3$ W m-1 K-1.
-Furthermore, we assume clear sky conditions.
+Holdsworth and Monahan (2019).
+The governing equations of the SCM are presented in detail in Appendix B. In this study we consider the upper boundary of the model, at which we impose the boundary condition that the flow is geostrophic with a speed of 6 m s^{-1} , to be fixed at 5000 m.
+The lower boundary of the model domain is determined by the momentum roughness length which is set at $z_0 = 0.001 \text{ m}$ over a dry sand surface with density $\rho_s = 1600 \text{ kg m}^{-3}$, specific heat capacity $c_s = 800 \text{ J kg}^{-1} \text{ K}^{-1}$, and thermal conductivity $\lambda_s = 0.3 \text{ W m}^{-1} \text{ K}^{-1}$.
+Furthermore, we assume clear-sky conditions.

-The explicitly stochastic parameterisation parameterization described above results in SBL transitions that are qualitatively in agreement with observations.
-An example realisation realization is presented in Figure 110.
-In this realisation realization radiative cooling leads initially to a steady increase in stratification and flow stability.
+The explicitly stochastic parameterization described above results in SBL transitions that are qualitatively in agreement with observations.
+An example realization is presented in Fig. 10.
+In this realization radiative cooling leads initially to a steady increase in stratification and flow stability.
 Once the vSBL is established (around simulation hour 2) turbulence pulses occur (none of which are individually sufficient to initiate a vSBL to wSBL transition).
-These turbulence pulses result in heat fluxes slightly larger than observed but of the right order of magnitude (eg. Doran, 2004).
-The occurrence of multiple smaller turbulence pulses between simulation hours 6-7.5 slowly erodes the stratification until it is sufficiently weakened that a vSBL to wSBL transition becomes sufficiently likely that such a transition occurs.
-Consistent with observations the simulated vSBL to wSBL transition lags behind the occurrence of the last turbulence burst (AM19c).
-After the peak in the pdf of the wSBL event duration (cf. Figure 14) providing further evidence that these recovery periods in the wSBL are related to the internal dynamics of the wSBL internal dynamics.
+These turbulence pulses result in heat fluxes slightly larger than observed but of the right order of magnitude (e.g. Doran, 2004).
+The occurrence of multiple smaller turbulence pulses between simulation hours 6 and 7.5 slowly erodes the stratification until it is sufficiently weakened that a vSBL to wSBL transition occurs.
+Consistent with observations, the simulated vSBL to wSBL transition lags behind the occurrence of the last turbulence burst (AM19c).
+After the wSBL is established (about simulation hour 7.5) the stratification begins to increase again and a subsequent turbulence collapse occurs approximately 1.5 h later.
+This event duration is very close to the peak in the pdf of the wSBL event duration (cf. Fig. 4), providing further evidence that these recovery periods in the wSBL are related to internal dynamics.